 First you start out by mixing flour, salt, and baking powder together in a mixing bowl.
-Then pieces of cold butter and one egg are cut into it – I find a combo of my hands and a fork work well, but if you have a pastry cutter that’d be ideal.
+Then cut pieces of cold butter and one egg into it with a pastry cutter/dough blender (I find a combo of my hands and a fork work well, too, but if you have the tool use it).

-Half of this mixture gets pressed into the bottom of a greased 9×9″ glass baking pan to make a simple crust.
+Half of this mixture gets pressed into the bottom of a greased 8″ square glass baking dish to make a simple crust.
 Just use your fingers.

 The blueberries get coated in a mixture of lime juice, sugar and cornstarch.
 I know most people (including Smitten Kitchen) use lemon (and I like that too), but lime and blueberry is exquisite!

 Pour the blueberries and all the juices evenly right over top of the crust layer.

 Then crumble the rest of the flour mixture on the blueberries—they should almost be covered.

 The bars get baked at 375°F until they’re golden brown, about 45 minutes.
 Then, and this is really important, you must let them cool completely before attempting to cut them.
 In fact, let them cool to room temp, then throw them in the fridge for a couple of hours (or overnight), and THEN cut them into bars.